 Aspen is one of the most sought-after, year-round world-class destinations in the world.
-It is a dynamic community chosen by recreational enthusiasts, naturalists, art and music lovers, progressive thinkers, small-town devotees and savvy investors.
-From skiing, hiking and biking to arts, culture and incredible dining, the activities are limitless
+It is a dynamic community chosen by recreational enthusiasts, naturalists, art and music lovers, progressive thinkers, small-town devotees, and savvy investors.
+From skiing, hiking, and biking to arts, culture, and incredible dining, the activities are limitless

 What began as a summer hunting ground for the Ute Indians is now home to some of the world’s wealthiest families.
 After the Silver Boom of the late 19th century, Aspen began a transformation to the culturally, dynamic world-class destination it is today.
-Walter and Elizabeth Paepcke arrived in the late 1940s with their idea for a community that embodied Mind, Body and Spirit.
+Walter and Elizabeth Paepcke arrived in the late 1940s with their idea for a community that embodied Mind, Body, and Spirit.
 This idea led to a civic and cultural renaissance that has turned Aspen into one of the most desirable outdoor and cultural playgrounds in the world.

-Of course, skiing, hiking, biking, fishing, rafting and snowboarding are a few of the exhilarating activities to explore in Aspen, which sits at approximately 8,000 feet in elevation.
-But there are even more fun-filled pursuits such as flying tandem with a paragliding certified pilot, and experiencing a view of Aspen from 18,000 feet up.
+Of course, skiing, hiking, biking, fishing, rafting, and snowboarding are a few of the exhilarating activities to explore in Aspen, which sits at approximately 8,000 feet in elevation.
+But there are even more fun-filled pursuits such as flying tandem with a paragliding certified pilot and experiencing a view of Aspen from 18,000 feet up.
 A sunrise hot air balloon ride, providing striking views of the Elk Mountains, is a delightful way to view the beauty of the area and the wildlife below.

 Food & Wine, & More

-Aspen is home of the annual FOOD & WINE Classic, during which celebrity chefs create unique gourmet tastes for guests.
+Aspen is home to the annual FOOD & WINE Classic, during which celebrity chefs create unique gourmet tastes for guests.
 FOOD & WINE’s signature event, the Classic brings together the world’s foremost authorities on wine and food at over 80 cooking demonstrations and wine seminars, showcasing the hottest culinary talent and trends.
 Plus, over 300 wines and luxury lifestyle brands are featured at the event.

 In addition, Aspen’s incredible year-round dining scene is one not to miss.
 Element 47 in the Little Nell Hotel is known as the “finest spot to wine, dine and unwind,” and received the Five-Star Restaurant Award in 2015.
 The restaurant’s dishes, which are seasonally inspired, are created from local ingredients.
-Cuisine is complemented by wine from Element 47’s wine cellar, which houses more than 20,000 bottles.
+The cuisine is complemented by wine from Element 47’s wine cellar, which houses more than 20,000 bottles.

 Situated in a 120-year-old Victorian house, Chef Nobu Matsuhisa’s restaurant presents stylish Japanese cuisine, such as uniquely prepared spicy tuna rolls and Wagyu beef.
 Ajax Tavern, located at The Little Nell, is known for its truffle fries, and in the summer, delicious lobster rolls.

 Cache Cache Restaurant is an elegant French restaurant that has been an Aspen hot spot for more than 25 years.
 It features 5,000 bottles from which to choose in the cellar.
-Since 1889, the J-Bar at the Hotel Jerome, has been a local favorite.
+Since 1889, the J-Bar at the Hotel Jerome has been a local favorite.
 Jimmy's An American Restaurant, located in an upscale location off Mill Street, offers a stellar bar scene, as well as comforting classic foods.
 Jimmy’s Bodega, the sister restaurant to Jimmy’s, is a fun place to enjoy specialty bottled cocktails, fresh seafood and raw bar, and a spectacular wine list.